 Definition: Where projects carry risk of reversal, adequate safeguards are implemented place to ensure that the risk of reversal is minimised, and that, if any reversal occurs, a mechanism is in place that guarantees the carbon credits will be replaced at equal price and environmental value.

 To ensure that the avoided emissions valued are real and to avoid the number of CCCs issued exceeding the reductions, Riverse incorporates two levels of precaution in its methodology:

-For capture projects, an additionnal permanence criteria is added, with 3 possible levels of storage:
+For capture projects for good carbon credits, an additionnal permanence criteria is added, with 3 possible levels of storage:

 ● Short-term storage (Estimated duration less than 50 years, ex: biobased construction)